Maghnie/docs/contact.md

 ---
-description: Get into contact with aedifion
+description: Get in contact with aedifion
 ---

 # Contact